CSGayatri/BBQ-Nation-chatbot/README.md

-# 🍽️ Barbeque Nation Chatbot (Voice & Chat-based Booking System)
+# 🍽️ Barbeque Nation Chatbot (Chat-based Booking System)

 This project is a full-stack AI assistant for **Barbeque Nation**, designed to handle: